|Egyptian Scarab Amulet|

 Why do scarab beetles push balls of dung around?

 Why are scarab beetles sacred?When the eggs hatch, tons of tiny babies run out of the ball.
 To anyone watching, it looks like the babies magically appear out of nowhere.
 Because of this, the scarab beetle is believed to have magic powers.
 The beetle symbolizes creation, life and even rebirth.
 It is associated with the creation god Atum.

 Why were scarab beetles important in ancient Egypt?People drew scarab symbols on tomb walls.
 They made decorations out of them.
 Most of all, they made scarab-shaped protective amulets out of gold or precious gems and stones, or simply out of painted clay.
 They could be worn as jewelry.
 Often amulets were buried with a mummy.
 The amulet was placed over the mummy's heart, with a magic, protective spell inscribed on the back of it.

 When a person dies, they must have their heart weighed in judgement in the afterlife.
 The spell tells the person's heart, "do not stand as witness against me."

-Have you heard of Tutankhamen's curse?Scott Peters answers this one: The story goes that a paperweight was given to Sir Bruce Ingham as a gift.
+Did Tutankhamen curse people using a scarab beetle?Scott Peters answers this one: The story goes that a paperweight was given to Sir Bruce Ingham as a gift.
 Sir Bruce Ingham was a friend of the man who opened Tutankhamen's tomb, and that's where the gift came from.
 The paperweight was made of a mummified hand, and on its wrist was a scarab bracelet.
 This bracelet was marked with some frightening ancient words: "Cursed be he who moves my body.
 To him shall come fire, water and pestilence."
 After Sir Ingham received this spine-chilling gift, his house burned down.
 Even stranger, when he rebuilt his house, it suffered a flood.

 On sale for only $2.99